cellgeni/STARsolo/README.md

 ### STAR and RSEM versions

 `STAR` of version 2.7.9a or above is recommended.
-The newest update includes the ability to correctly process multi-mapping reads.
-In order to use settings that closely mimic those of `Cell Ranger` v4 or above (see explanations below, particularly `--clipAdapterType CellRanger4` settings), `STAR` needs to be re-compiled from source with `make STAR CXXFLAGS_SIMD="-msse4.2"` (see [this issue](https://github.com/alexdobin/STAR/issues/1218) for more info).
+The newest update includes the ability to correctly process multi-mapping reads, and adds many important options and bug fixes.

+In order to use settings that closely mimic those of `Cell Ranger` v4 or above (see explanations below, particularly `--clipAdapterType CellRanger4` option), `STAR` needs to be re-compiled from source with `make STAR CXXFLAGS_SIMD="-msse4.2"` (see [this issue](https://github.com/alexdobin/STAR/issues/1218) for more info).
 If you get the "Illegal instruction" error, that's what you need to do.

 There's also Martin Prete's awesome `icpc`-compiled version of `STAR` that's being tested right now - stay tuned for the updates.